soverenio/docs/docs/source/dashboards/dashboards.rst

 Dashboards
 ==========

-Soveren provides dashboards that give you insights on:
+Soveren provides a number of dashboards that address the following questions:

-* Detected PII types
+* What PII data types are collected?
-* System APIs involved in PII exchange
+* Which ones are the most important?
+* Which systems collect the PII data?
+* What data collections are the most risky / sensitive?
+* How exactly is the PII data exposed?
+* Which systems access the PII data?
+* Which PII data are revealed in the calls?

 To access the dashboards, `log in to your Soveren account <https://soveren.io/sign-in>`_.

-Supported PII types
+Addressed PII types
 -------------------
 Currently, Soveren dashboards show you the following PII types: